ansys/pyfluent/doc/source/api/core/meshing/index.rst

     session.meshing.tui.mesh.check_mesh()
     exit()

-You can make some manual modifications to convert existing Fluent meshing workflow journals to session-based PyFluent scripts.
+You can manually convert existing Fluent meshing workflow journals to session-based PyFluent scripts.
 Examples follow of a Fluent journal and the equivalent PyFluent script.